Standards covered by or related to COMBINE activities

 BioPAX

-BioPAX development is coordinated by an elected editorial board and a Scientific Advisory Board.
+NeuroML development is coordinated by an elected editorial board.

 SBGN

-The Systems Biology Graphical Notation (SBGN), is a set standard graphical languages to describe biological knowledge.
+The Systems Biology Graphical Notation (SBGN), is a set standard graphical languages to describe visually biological knowledge.
 It is currently made up of three languages describing Process Descriptions, Entity Relationships and Activity Flows.

-The last specifications are SBGN PD Level 1 Version 1.3, SBGN ER Level 1 Version 1.2 and SBGN AF Level 1 Version 1.
+The last specifications are SBGN PD Level 1 Version 2.0, SBGN ER Level 1 Version 2 and SBGN AF Level 1 Version 1.2.

 SBGN development is coordinated by an elected editorial board and a Scientific Committee.